amacss-utsc/amacss_constitution/README.md

 ## Article VII – Finances

-7.1 – The funds of the organization shall be expended pursuant to the operating budget approved by the President, Vice President of
+7.1 – The funds of the organization shall be expended pursuant to the operating budget approved by the Co-Presidents and the Vice-President Academics.
-Academics, and the Vice President of Operations.

-7.2 – All Budgets shall be prepared by the Financial Director in accordance with the organization’s priorities as determined by the executive committee in consultation with general members at a valid general meeting.
+7.2 – All Budgets shall be prepared by the Vice-President Finance in accordance with the organization’s priorities as determined by the executive committee in consultation with general members at a valid general meeting.

-7.3 – The Financial Director shall present a proposed operating budget for the next fiscal year to the general membership for its consideration at the final general meeting.
+7.3 – The Vice-President Finance shall present a proposed operating budget for the next fiscal year to the general membership for its consideration at the final general meeting.

-7.4 – The operating budget shall be the major budget for the fiscal year and provide for all expenditures of the organization for the subsequent year
+7.4 – The operating budget shall be the major budget for the fiscal year and provide for all expenditures of the organization for the subsequent year.

-7.5 – The banking business of the organization, or any part thereof, shall be transacted with such bank, trust company or other firm or body corporate as the Executive may designate, appoint or authorize from time to time and all such banking business, or any part thereof, shall be transacted on the organizationʼs behalf by one or more
+7.5 – The banking business of the organization, or any part thereof, shall be transacted with such bank, trust company or other firm or body corporate as the Executives may designate.

 7.6 - Officers or other persons as the Executive may designate, direct or authorize from time to time and to the extent thereby provided.

-7.7 – The President, the Financial Director and the Vice-President Academics shall be the sole signing authorities of banking instruments for the organization.
+7.7 – The President(s) and the Vice-President Finance shall be the sole signing authorities of banking instruments for the organization.

 7.7.1 – Executives will be required to submit funding approval requests whenever funds are needed.
 This request must be submitted a minimum of 5 business days ahead of time